 Standard Library (Future.successful):

-• It’s simple and straightforward to use, as it doesn’t require any additional libraries or imports.
+Future.successfulis part of the standard Scala library, and it’s used to create a successful (completed)Futurewith a specified value.- It’s simple and straightforward to use, as it doesn’t require any additional libraries or imports.

-• It’s commonly used for creating successful Future instances.
+- It’s commonly used for creating successful

 import scala.concurrent.Future